M-arcus/cloudron-docs/knowledgebase/docs/backups.md

 ```
   wget https://cloudron.io/cloudron-setup
   chmod +x cloudron-setup
-  ./cloudron-setup --provider digitalocean # change this to your new server provider
+  ./cloudron-setup --provider digitalocean --version x.y.z # version must match your backup version
 ```

+!!! note "Backup & Cloudron version"
+    The Cloudron version and backup version must match for the restore to work.
+If you installed a wrong version by mistake, it's easiest to just start over with a fresh Ubuntu installation and re-install Cloudron.

 * Complete the DNS setup